-- 1. Select Export on the File menu of the Builder. - 2.
+- 1. Select Export from the File menu of the Builder, or click the icon on the tool bar. - 2.
 Select a location to save the data in the following dialog box, and click Save.

 One file (clp.conf) and one directory (scripts) are saved.
 If any of these are missing, the command to create a cluster does not run successfully.
 Make sure to treat these two as a set.
 When new configuration data is edited, clp.conf.bak is created in addition to these two.